Robert Finley

-Robert Finley (1772 – November 3, 1817) was an American Presbyterian clergyman and educator who is known as one of the founders of the American Colonization Society, which established the colony of Liberia in West Africa as a place for free African Americans.
+Robert Finley (1772 – November 3, 1817) was an American Presbyterian clergyman and educator who is known as one of the founders of the American Colonization Society, which established the settlement of Liberia in West Africa as a place for free African Americans.

 He was a pastor for 20 years at a Presbyterian church in Basking Ridge, New Jersey, and also taught in elementary school and at a boys' academy.
-He served briefly in 1817 as the president of the University of Georgia before his death.
+He served briefly as president of the University of Georgia in 1817 before his death.

-Born in Princeton, New Jersey, Finley had graduated at the age of 15 from the College of New Jersey (later developed and renamed as Princeton University).
+Born in Princeton, New Jersey, Finley graduated at the age of 15 from the College of New Jersey (later renamed Princeton University).

 Early life

-Finley was born in Princeton, New Jersey, in 1772 to James Finley and his wife Ann Angrest.
-His father, James Finley, was born 1737 in Glasgow, Scotland, where he was trained as a yarn merchant and where he became acquainted with Rev John Witherspoon, then a pastor in the town of Paisley about six miles from Glasgow.
+Finley was born in Princeton, New Jersey in 1772 to James Finley and his wife Ann Angrest.
+His father, James Finley, was born in 1737 in Glasgow, Scotland, where he was trained as a yarn merchant and where he became acquainted with Rev John Witherspoon, then a pastor in the town of Paisley about six miles from Glasgow.
 His father immigrated from Scotland to New Jersey in 1769.
-His paternal grandparents were James Finley from Paisley, and Ann McDonald Finley.
+His paternal grandparents were James Finley from Paisley and Ann McDonald Finley.

 Career

-Robert Finley entered the College of New Jersey at the age of 11 and graduated in 1787, at the age of 15, at a time when it served more as a boys' academy.
+Robert Finley entered the College of New Jersey at the age of 11 and graduated in 1787, at the age of 15, when it served more as a boys' academy.
 He taught at several places, including Charleston, South Carolina, where many households held enslaved African Americans.
 Thousands of others worked on plantations outside the city.

 The Presbytery of New Brunswick, New Jersey licensed Finley as a minister in 1794.
-He returned to Princeton in 1793 to study theology, and served as a tutor.
+He returned to Princeton in 1793 to study theology and served as a tutor.
 He was appointed as a trustee of the university in 1806 and served until his resignation in 1817, when he departed for Georgia.

 In 1795, Finley was ordained as the pastor of the Presbyterian church at Basking Ridge, where he served for 19 years.
 He was a popular preacher and noted educator, developing the concept of the modern Sunday School curriculum.